 It has been nothing short of an honor and a privilege to work with Kyle over the past couple of years.
-He’ll be hard at work this fall and winter, and if I know Kyle, the Twins can count on him coming back even better than ever.
+He’ll be hard at work this winter, and if I know Kyle, the Rangers can count on him being even better than ever.
 His willingness to take the extraordinary step of rejecting the status quo and seeking solutions outside of mainstream baseball is a testament to his commitment to the relentless pursuit of excellence.
-We are proud to call Kyle Gibson a #ranchguy!
+We are proud to call Kyle Gibson a Ranch Guy!

 Randy Sullivan, MPT, CSCS

 CEO Florida Baseball Ranch

 If you’re interested in training at The Florida Baseball Ranch®, there are three ways to access out services: